Old Town Chinatown: Transportation

 The neighborhood is well-served by various modes of transportation.
-Amtrak's Union Station and the bus station operated by Greyhound Lines are located in the northwestern portion of the neighborhood.
+Amtrak's Union Station is located in the northwestern portion of the neighborhood.
 The Broadway Bridge marks the northern tip, and the ends of the Steel and Burnside bridges are along the area's eastern border.
 The MAX Light Rail line turns south into the neighborhood from the Steel Bridge and stops at Old Town/Chinatown, Skidmore Fountain, and Oak Street/Southwest 1st Avenue; the system connects the neighborhood to Northeast and North Portland across the Willamette, and to Downtown Portland to the south and west.
-The Portland Mall begins at the Greyhound station, providing local bus and light rail service along 5th and 6th Avenues south into downtown.
+The Portland Mall begins at the Greyhound Bus Station, providing local bus and light rail service along 5th and 6th Avenues south into downtown.

 Old Town

 Old Town was the original urban core of Portland.
 It straddles West Burnside Street and includes an area under the Burnside Bridge.
 The Portland Skidmore/Old Town Historic District, created in 1975 and roughly bounded by Naito Parkway, Everett Street, 3rd Avenue, and Oak Street, is an important part of Old Town Portland.
-Attractions include the Saturday Market; the Shanghai tunnels; and Ankeny Square, site of Portland's oldest public art work, the Skidmore Fountain (dedicated September 22, 1888).
-The fountain, designed by Olin L. Warner of New York, is named after pioneer druggist Stephen G. Skidmore.
+Attractions include the Saturday Market; the Shanghai tunnels; and Ankeny Square, site of Portland's oldest public art work, the Olin L. Warner-designed Skidmore Fountain (dedicated 1888).
 Naito Parkway (ex-Front Avenue) is named after the late Bill Naito, a longtime Old Town-based businessman and developer, who with his brother Sam Naito in the 1960s helped to halt the decline of the area—then known as Portland's "Skid Road"—by opening a retail store, buying and restoring old buildings in the area, and convincing others to invest in the district over the next several years.
-Bill Naito died in 1996.

 New Market Block, 50 SW 2nd Ave, is an historic six floor building.

 The Portland Skidmore/Old Town Historic District was declared a National Historic Landmark in 1977, its national significance based on its historic importance as a major 19th-century west coast port, and also for its collection of cast-iron commercial architecture.
 In 2016, Portland Mercury described the Old Town as a neighborhood "well known as Portland's primary homeless district."